emf-creaf/emf_web/content/workflows/copernicus_cds_access_workflow/index.md

 To see the available CDS datasets, we can navigate to the Datasets section (<https://cds.climate.copernicus.eu/cdsapp#!/search?type=dataset>).
-Here we can filter by type, name... which makes easy to find the desired dataset.
+Here we can filter by type, name… which makes easy to find the desired dataset.

-For this tutorial we are going to use the "ERA5-Land monthly averaged data from 1981 to present" dataset, to obtain the climatic variables for the Iberian peninsula.
+For this tutorial we are going to use the “ERA5-Land monthly averaged data from 1981 to present” dataset, to obtain the climatic variables for the Iberian peninsula.

 ### Licenses agreement